alexiahellsten/freakyfashion-react/client/README.md

 # Freaky Fashion - React

-This is a school project created in the course "JavaScript 2" where the aim is to learn the React library.
+This school project started in the course JavaScript 2 with the goal of learning the React JS library, and now continues in Backendutveckling 1, where the focus has shifted to back-end development with SQL, Node.js and Express.